Sunday, February 08, 2026

 I might not be able to grows within me.
 It’s

-that clock ticking, the fact of my age; deadlines,
+that clock ticking, the age factor; deadlines,

 which are what I’ve built a career around making